Becoming an architect at Bath

 Find out about the educational steps you'll take to become an architect and how the course at Bath varies from other institutions.

-In the UK, Part 1 is typically an undergraduate degree in Architecture, Part two is typically a Master of Architecture degree and Part 3 is typically a Postgraduate Certificate.
+In the UK, Part 1 is typically a BA of BSc in Architecture, Part 2 is typically a Masters in or Diploma of Architecture and Part 3 is typically a Postgraduate Certificate.
 In addition to these three qualifications, all architects are required to have completed a minimum of two years professional experience.

 Bath offers a unique structure for all three parts, integrating the required periods of professional experience within the academic course.